David Vaealiki: Early years and Parramatta

 A product of New Zealand junior side Sydenham, David Vaealiki attended Linwood High School and became Canterbury's youngest ever representative when he made his début for the province aged just 17 years and 199 days in a match against the West Coast.
-He then signed for the Parramatta Eels and made his first grade début in 1999.
+He then signed for the Parramatta Eels and made his first grade début in 1999 against Canberra.
+He scored his first try for the club in their 68-10 victory Western Suburbs in round 20.
+Vaealiki played six games for Parramatta in his debut season including the clubs preliminary final loss to Melbourne.
 During this time he taught Physical Education at Castle Hill High School, where the league team he coached had 0 wins.
-He went on to play for Parramatta at centre in their 2001 NRL Grand Final loss to the Newcastle Knights.
-Vaealiki scored the fastest hat-trick in the NRL versus Penrith 17 March 2002.
-In 2004, David's season was cut short by an Achilles tendon injury, he played only eight games.
+He went on to play for Parramatta at centre in their shock 2001 NRL Grand Final loss to the Newcastle Knights.
+Vaealiki scored the fastest hat-trick in NRL history against Penrith on 17 March 2002.
+In 2004, his season was cut short by an Achilles tendon injury, he played only eight games.

 Wigan Warriors career

-He signed a 3-year contract with the Wigan Warriors in July 2004.
+He signed a three-year contract with the Wigan Warriors in July 2004.
 He joined the club for the 2005 Super League and his first appearance for Wigan Warriors on 30 January 2005 in a pre-season friendly against the London Broncos after starting the match from the bench.
-He made his first start for the Wigan Warriors in their 15–4 win over the Salford City Reds in the Super League his last game was the semi-final versus Leeds Rhinos during October 2007.
+He made his first start for the Wigan Warriors in their 15–4 win over the Salford City Reds in the Super League his last game was the semi-final against the Leeds Rhinos during October 2007.